arvindatmuri/arvindatmuri/README.md

 👋 Hi, I’m Arvind Atmuri🙎‍♂️, I am a 3⭐ Python Programmer as per HackerRank!

-🏢 I work as an Automation Engineer in Test
+🏢 I work as an Automation Engineer⚙ in Test

 ❗ I Primarily work on Python , but i do have experience in Java and many other languaes